How Mindfulness Can Be a Super Power When Tackling Overthinking

 Why do we pay so much attention to our overthinking?

 Basically it’s because of the way our brains are designed.
 In a nutshell, our brains were built for survival not to make us happy.
-So, as a consequence our brains work on a negative bias and are always on the lookout for anything that threatens our survival.
+So, as a consequence our brains work on a negative bias.
+Always on the lookout for anything that threatens our survival.

-This seems a great function to have, but the major flaw in the brains design for us mere mortals, is that our brains can’t tell the difference between what a real / current threat is, and what is not.
-Simply put, whether something happens to us, or whether we think something will happen to us, our bodies react the same.
+This seems a great function to have.
+Yet, there is a major flaw in the brains design for us mere mortals.
+This being that our brains can’t tell the difference between what a real or current threat is.
+And what is not.
+Simply put, our bodies respond the same way whether something happens to us, or whether we think something will happen to us.
 Here’s an example;

 You’re sat comfortably in the front room having a cuppa, when thoughts come in about a pressing deadline that you are currently behind on.
 Your body begins to react to the thoughts of ‘what might happen’ if you don’t meet this deadline.

 As a consequence of these thoughts your heart rate begins to increase, you begin to start feeling anxious, sweaty and irritable.
 Even though, the fear of what might happen is only in your head, it isn’t happening in that moment, and may not actually even happen at all!